 Simons Town’s Martello Tower was one of the first fortifications built by the British in 1796.
 A larger Tower was built in Cape Town which no longer exists.
 The towers were modelled on a similar gun tower at Cape Mortella in the Bay of St Fiorenzo, Corsica.
 In 1794, armed with two guns it successfully kept at bay HMS FORTITUDE (74 Guns) and HMS JUNO (32 guns) with spirited fire which impressed the British with its effectiveness for over 2 hours.
 Knowing how formidable such towers were, when Adm Elphinstone and General Craig arrived in the Cape they had no hesitation in constructing similar towers.

 The Table Mountain Block Houses

 Left: Kings Blockhouse.
 Craig wanted to put a block house on top of Table Mountain, but soon realised that the frequent cloud cover and supply logistics would make it impractical.
-He therefore settled for the position where now Kings Blockhouse stands on the flank of Table Mountain overlooking False Bay as well as Cape Town.
+He therefore settled for the position where now Kings Blockhouse stands on the flank of Table Mountain which overlooks False Bay as well as Table Bay.

 Queens Block House seen Rt:- below Tafelberg Rd, links the line from Kings Blockhouse to what was the “York Redoubt” and then the “French Lines” en route to the Castle.